it-all/slimAdmin/README.md

 CODE DOCUMENTATION
 Entities
 Entities are like business objects at the core of the system.
-The current entities are Administrators, Roles, Permissions, System Events, and Login Attempts.
+The current entities are Administrators, Roles, Permissions, and Events.
 Domain business object, i.e. Orders in an ecommerce system, will go in the domain directory of <a href="https://github.com/it-all/slim-postgres-skeleton">Slim-Postgres-Skeleton</a>.

 Database Mappers
 Mappers are where all PostgreSQL database queries should occur.
 In fact, where all database function calls (pg_*) should occur.
 There are two types of mappers: table mappers and entity mappers.